tony-42069/bbd-website/README.md

-# Donika's Home Baked Goods Website
+# DHBG Website

-A modern, responsive website for Donika's Home Baked Goods, featuring a dark purple and pink theme that showcases artisanal baked goods with style.
+A modern, responsive website for DHBG, featuring a dark purple and pink theme that showcases artisanal baked goods with style.

 ## 🍰 About

-This website serves as the digital storefront for Donika's Home Baked Goods, where 40 years of baking expertise meets modern web design.
+This website serves as the digital storefront for DHBG, where 40 years of baking expertise meets modern web design.
 The site features a custom order system, product gallery, and an elegant user interface that reflects the artisanal nature of Donika's baked goods.

 ## 🚀 Technologies Used